k2bd/flux-migrations/README.md

 `flux` is a database migration tool written in Python and built with Python projects in mind.

 ## N.B. this project is in a pre-release state.
+It is not ready for use in any form.
 There may be breaking changes to all aspects of the tool while some decisions are being made and changed.
-It is not recommended for use in real projects until the v1.0.0 release.
-See (TODO milestone) for more info.

 ## Adding `flux` to your project